Communist Party of India (Marxist): Kerala

+After the CPI split in 1964, prominent communist leader in Kerala E.M.S.
+Namboodiripad, A. K. Gopalan and K. R. Gouri Amma stood with the Communist Party of India (Marxist).
+One year after the split, in the 1965 elections CPI(M) which was splinter faction of CPI, emerged as the largest party in the assembly with 40 seats.
+Where CPI settled with 3 seats only.
+However no single party could form a ministry commanding majority and hence this election is considered abortive.
+President's rule was invoked for the fourth time.

+In the 1967 Kerala assembly election both communist parties - CPI (M) and CPI - along with smaller parties including SSP and Muslim League contested this election as a United Front.
+A total of seven parties contested in the front, and the front was known as Saptakakshi Munnani.
+The CPI(M) led front won the election with a record 113 seats out of 133 seats and formed the government under E.M.S.
+Namboodiripad.

-In the late 1970s and early 1980s, two main pre-poll political alliances were formed: the Left Democratic Front (LDF), led by the Communist Party of India (Marxist) and Communist Party of India and the United Democratic Front (UDF), led by the Indian National Congress.
+In the late 1970s and early 1980s, two main pre-poll political alliances were formed: the Left Democratic Front (LDF) led by the Communist Party of India (Marxist) and Communist Party of India and the United Democratic Front (UDF), led by the Indian National Congress.
 These pre-poll political alliances of Kerala have stabilized strongly in such a manner that, with rare exceptions, most of the coalition partners stick their loyalty to the respective alliances (Left Democratic Front or United Democratic Front).

 LDF first came into power in Kerala Legislative Assembly in 1980 under the leadership of E. K. Nayanar who later became the longest serving Chief minister of Kerala, ever since 1980 election, the power has been clearly alternating between the two alliances till the 2016.
 In 2016, LDF won the 2016 election and had a historic re-election in 2021 election where an incumbent government was re-elected for first time in 40 years.
 Pinarayi Vijayan is the first chief minister of Kerala to be re-elected after completing a full term (five years) in office.